History of Taysom Hill in Timeline

 Others born on this day/year

-In 2007, as a sophomore, Taysom Hill achieved a personal-best time of 22.5 seconds in the 200 meters at the 5A District IV/V/VI Regional Meet and contributed to the 4 × 200 m relay squad's first-place finish.
+In 2007, as a sophomore, Taysom Hill recorded a personal-best time of 22.5 seconds in the 200 meters at the 5A District IV/V/VI Regional Meet.
+He also helped his team finish first in the 4 × 200 m relay.

 2009: Missionary Service

-From 2009 to 2011, Taysom Hill served as a missionary for the Church of Jesus Christ of Latter-day Saints in Sydney, Australia.
+In 2009, Taysom Hill began serving as a missionary for the Church of Jesus Christ of Latter-day Saints in Sydney, Australia.

 2009: College Offers

-In 2009, coming out of high school, Taysom Hill received multiple offers from various universities including University of Arizona, Boise State University, Oregon State University, Washington State University, University of Utah, Stanford University, and Brigham Young University.
+In 2009, coming out of high school, Taysom Hill received multiple offers from various universities.

 2011: End of Missionary Service

-In 2011, Taysom Hill ended his missionary service for the Church of Jesus Christ of Latter-day Saints in Sydney, Australia.
+Taysom Hill's missionary service for the Church of Jesus Christ of Latter-day Saints in Sydney, Australia, ended in 2011.

-In 2013, Taysom Hill was named the Cougars' full-time starter.
-He had a notable performance against Texas with 259 rushing yards and three touchdowns.
-He also had a strong game against Houston with 417 passing yards and 194 rushing yards.
+In 2013, Taysom Hill was named the full-time starter for the BYU Cougars.
+He had a notable performance against Texas with 259 rushing yards and three touchdowns, and another against Houston with 417 passing yards, 4 touchdowns, and 194 rushing yards.

 2014: Marriage to Emily Nixon